pranshugaba/maths-wiki/docs/combinatorics/basic/pigeonhole-principle.md

 ## Statement
-The pigeonhole theorem[^1] is very simple to state and understand, but is very powerful.
+The pigeonhole theorem[^1] may seem very simple to state and understand, but is very powerful.

 [^1]: Often abbreviated to PHP.